 Wooden boats are at risk of damage caused by failure of the paint, varnish or epoxy coatings and the ravages of freshwater and frost.
 Salt water, on the other hand, is a mild preservative, so most problems are found where rainwater is allowed to settle, with any damage in the protective coatings enabling rot to take hold.

 Lack of ventilation is the other key enemy of wooden structures.
 Dinghy covers should be made of a breathable material and yachts need a good flow of air through the accommodation areas and locker spaces, unless they are equipped with a marine specification dehumidifier.
 Indeed, this should be a priority on any boat, to prevent it becoming stale, damp and mouldy.
 The difference with a fibreglass vessel is simply that the structure won’t deteriorate, although soft furnishings and anything stored on board will certainly suffer if the interior is allowed to remain damp.
-For more details on this, see: How to care for teak decks.
+For more details on this, read how to care for teak decks.

 Engines and other systems